rafaelromao/start-rabbitmq/README.md

 4. Restart the RabbitMQ docker image, if it is stopped or already running

 ## How to use it
-- Run "start-rabbitmq"
+- Run "start-rabbitmq" (machine name and image tag can be informed, defaults are 'dev' and 'dev')
-- Access http://192.168.59.103:15672, or whatever is your boot2docker IP and try to log in as 'guest' to see if all is okay
+- Access http://192.168.99.104:15672, or whatever is your docker-machine IP and try to log in as 'guest' to see if all is okay

+## License
+MIT License

+## Versioning
+SemVer 2.0